caugbr/wp-vue-plugin-base/README.md

 ## WP-CLI

 This script works better with [WP-CLI](https://wp-cli.org/).
-If you don't have it installed in you machine, some steps will be skiped and some things will not be done.
-But you can use it anyway to create you plugin, but all other commands depends on WP-CLI.
+If you don't have it installed in you machine, some steps will be skiped and some things will not be possible.
+Anyway you can use it to create you plugin, but all other commands depends on WP-CLI and will not work.

 ## The plugin